KDE/digikam-doc/image_editor/enhancement_tools.rst

 The categories of **Available filters** in the list are listed below:

-    - **About**: these entries are not filters, but just show different information about the tools ont he settings view.
+    - **About**: these entries are not filters, but just show different information about the tools on the settings view.

     - **Array and titles**.